SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 - Distribution of knowledge
 - Compelling motivation

 You're going to need these elements whether you have an in-house team or contractors.
 No matter what the financing model is, it is essential.
-It's crucial whether you have a very small team, or a very large one.
+It's crucial whether you have a very small team or a very large one.

 ---